kdelalic/karlodelalic.com-gatsby/src/assets/markdown-pages/blog/gatsby-personal-site/index.md

 ## Design

-Your primary goal should be to show off your projects and experience.
+Your primary goal should be to show off your projects and work experience.
 Therefore, the design should be straight-forward, and the website should be easy to navigate.
 Having said that, it is a good idea to make your website look at least somewhat appealing.

 Ideally you will want a clutter free design.
 The home page should have your name, profession, maybe a motto or something of the sort, a few links to your social media such as LinkedIn or GitHub, and a photo of yourself if you like.
 The other pages should be very straight forward as well and should follow suit with the home page.
-Nothing complicated or complex.
+Nothing complicated or too complex.

-This also means that animations or unnecessary eye-catching things of the sort should be explicitly avoided.
+This also means that animations or unnecessary eye-catching add-ons of the sort should be explicitly avoided.

 If you were a recruiter or somebody looking to do business with a developer, you would want to have direct access to the developer's experience, and personal details.
 You would not care very much for unnecessary animations on the buttons.

 Although your main goal is to direct the user to your details, your website should not be off-putting.
 Therefore, it is a good idea to have a few of the following:

-- Consistent structure (such as through a grid system)
+- Consistent structure (using a grid system)
-- A good color palette (a primary color which your design is based upon and maybe a second one for accenting elements)
+- A good color palette (a primary color which your design is based upon and maybe a second one for accenting)
 - Appropriate shadows if using cards to display information (for added depth)
-- A good looking font
+- An appropriate font

 Note: Be careful not to include too many external fonts hosting sites such as Google Fonts as this can add unwanted performance overhead.

 The design elements listed above are easily attainable with Gatsby since it leverages React.
 You can simply create a Layout component which keeps a consistent design across all pages you choose to add to your website.
-The layout component should have the any elements which used among multiple pages such as the header or footer.
+The layout component should have any elements which are used among multiple pages such as the header or footer.

 You can go one step further and make your life easier with SCSS or CSS-in-JS which ensures styling consistency.
 I will go into more detail about these in the following section.

-Ensure that your website is based on the above design elements and you will have a good looking, minimal design which does not distract from your work.
+Ensure that your website is based on the above design elements and you will have a beautiful, yet minimal design which does not distract from your work.

 ## Maintainability